 Is this really necessary?
 Well imagine you are introduced to someone at a party.
 Whether you click or not depends on the personality of the person, right?
 How do you recall that person later?
 Was he/ she funny/ serious?
 Soft/ bold?

 It’s the same with a brand.
-It helps build an identity, and connect with your audience.
+Your brand personality helps build an identity, and connect with your audience.

 Whatever your brand or business is, be likeable by your target audience.
 Let them relate to your brand.
 Communicate with them in a way that they appreciate, build relationships in a way that works for them.

 From toys to banks to Gothic costumes, develop a personable attitude for your target.